DRUG INTERACTIONS

 Option 1: Ask Your Pharmacist

 Your pharmacist can check interactions on the spot.
-This works well for new prescriptions but is less practical for your existing home cabinet — you would need to bring or list every medicine you have.
+This works well for new prescriptions, but is less practical for your existing home medicine cabinet — you would need to bring in or list every medicine.

 Option 3: Use a Medicine Cabinet App with Built-In Interaction Checking